Sign In / Sign Out

 As we live in a desert, we might also recommend bringing a water bottle, sunscreen, or any other items you might need to stay cool and comfortable.

 If you're planning on spending any additional time in Phoenix or Arizona—hiking, visiting museums, restaurants, or other attractions, etc—we might also suggest a pair of good shoes.

 Once you're here, getting around the conference is easy.
 Arizona State University is located in the heart of Downtown Tempe and is within walking distance from numerous restaurants, shops, movie theaters, and other cultural and recreational opportunities along Mill Avenue.
 Phoenix and Mesa are also easily accessible via light rail.

 For detailed information on parking, directions, and our on-campus location, visit our "Getting Here" page.

-While meals are not included in the conference registration, there are plenty of places to eat all over campus and in Downtown Tempe, including numerous options for vegans, vegetarians, gluten-free, or other dietary needs.
+While meals are not included in the conference registration, there are plenty of places to eat for lunch and dinner all over campus and in Downtown Tempe, including numerous options for vegans, vegetarians, gluten-free, or other dietary needs.
 For special offers, a list of recommended restaurants, and more information, visit our dining page.

 Granted the conference schedule will keep you pretty busy, Phoenix is home to a wide array of hiking trails, museums, galleries, concert venues, restaurants, shopping, and other attractions and points of interest if you're looking for more things to do.